BanForFun/react-select-table/docs/core.md

 | `values`   | *Array of any* | The [selected values](#selectedvalues-array-of-any)         |
 | `enterKey` | *Boolean*      | True if caused by enter key press, false if by double click |

-Called when the user double-clicks or presses the enter key.
+Called when the user double-clicks on a row or presses the enter key.
 Will not be called if no rows are selected.

 #### `onSelectionChange` _function_